aestrada327/FakeNewsBlockChainSystem/README.md

-# Block Chain for Fake News Reputation System
+# A Block Chain Based Reputation System for detecting and classifying Fake News Articles